Central limit theorem for a birth-growth model with Poisson arrivals and random growth speed: Introduction

 The main challenge when working with random unbounded speed of growth is that there are possibly very long-range interactions between seeds.
 This makes the use of balls as stabilization regions vastly suboptimal and necessitates the use of regions of a more general shape.
 In particular, we only assume that the random growth speed in our model has finite moment of order $7d$ (see assumption (C) in Section~\ref{sec:model-main-results}), and this allows for some power-tailed distributions for the speed.

-The recent work \cite{bha:mol2021} introduced a new notion of \emph{region-stabilization} which allows for more general regions than balls.
-We will utilize this notion to derive bounds on the Wasserstein and Kolmogorov distances, defined below, between a suitably normalized sum of weights and the standard Gaussian distribution.
+The recent work \cite{bha:mol2021} introduced a new notion of \emph{region-stabilization} which allows for more general regions than balls, and, building on the seminal work \cite{LPS16}, provides bounds on the rate of Gaussian convergence for certain sums of region-stabilizing score functions.
+We will utilize this to derive bounds on the Wasserstein and Kolmogorov distances, defined below, between a suitably normalized sum of weights and the standard Gaussian distribution.
 For real-valued random variables $X$ and $Y$, the \emph{Wasserstein distance} between their distributions is given by

 where $\operatorname{Lip}_1$ denotes the class of all Lipschitz functions $f: \R \to \R$ with Lipschitz constant at most one.
 The \emph{Kolmogorov distance} between the distributions is given by

 The rest of the paper is organized as follows.
 In Section~\ref{sec:model-main-results}, we describe the model and state our main results.
 In Section~\ref{sec:variance-estimation}, we prove a result providing necessary upper and lower bounds for the variance of our statistic of interest.
 Section~\ref{sec:proof-theor-refthm:b} presents the proofs of our quantitative bounds.